eiji03aero/mash/README.md

 - read method is not really working
   - eg. prompt would be overridden by current after hitting enter
   - fix: the updating logic should be passed from outside

+# features
+- user signup
+  - todos
+    - return error if already signed in
+- user login
+  - todos
+    - return error if already signed in
+- user logout
+  - todos
+    - implementation
+      - command on client
+      - imp mutation
+      - imp endpoint on auth service

+# refactor
+- mash
+  - move logics (signup login) into service
+  - checking login state before executing the commands
+- frontend service
+  - refactor around authentication with middleware
+- take a look at di libs like wire
+- probably should update mskit to simplify event related registration
+  - when evenrrepository utilize event structs
+  - when publishing event
+- create template stuff for client package
+  - when adding next package

 # packages
 - mash